cyplo/genpass/README.md

 genpass -dlu             # no special characters
 ```

-### Generating a password directly into your system cliboard
+### Generating a password directly into your system clipboard

 On a Mac:
 ```